saattrupdan/saattrupdan.github.io/_posts/2019-06-12-singular-value-decomposition-in-pictures.md

 The first decomposition that we'll look at, the **eigendecomposition**, does this by isolating a collection of special vectors which are *not rotated* and *stretched/shrunk the same amount in all directions*: our transformation only potentially flips and "uniformly" stretches/shrinks these special ones.
 Of course this comes with its own cryptic terminology: these special vectors are called **eigenvectors**, and the amount that they are uniformly stretched/shrunk are the **eigenvalues**.

-The decomposition then first rotates and potentially flips a given vector, then stretches/shrinks it in the axis directions and potentially flips it, and rotates and potentially flips it back again:
+The decomposition then first rotates and potentially flips a given vector, then stretches/shrinks it in the axis directions, and rotates and potentially flips it back again:

 {: style="text-align:center"}
 ![eigendecomposition](../img/eigendecomposition.jpg)

 There is a problem, however: it doesn't always work.
 We firstly have to assume that $M$ is a **square matrix**, meaning that $m=n$, because we're doing the same rotation (in reverse) after we stretch/shrink and so we have to stay in the same space.

-Being a square matrix is not even enough, as we also require that $M$ is *symmetric* and *positive semi-definite*.
+Being a square matrix is not even enough, as we also require that $M$ is *symmetric* and *positive semi-definite* (technically, a [weaker condition suffices](https://en.wikipedia.org/wiki/Diagonalizable_matrix), but we'll ignore this here, as SVD will take care of this as well).
 More jargon!
 Let's look at those one at a time.

 A transformation is **symmetric** if applying it twice cancels out all rotations and flips; i.e. only stretching/shrinking stays after the second transformation: